Coen brothers

-Joel Coen and Ethan Coen, together known as the Coen brothers (/'koʊən/), are an American filmmaking duo.
+The Coen brothers (/'koʊən/), Joel (born 1954) and Ethan (born 1957), are American filmmakers.
 Their films span many genres and styles, which they frequently subvert or parody.
 Among their most acclaimed works are Blood Simple (1984), Raising Arizona (1987), Miller's Crossing (1990), Barton Fink (1991), Fargo (1996), The Big Lebowski (1998), O Brother, Where Art Thou?
 (2000), No Country for Old Men (2007), A Serious Man (2009), True Grit (2010), and Inside Llewyn Davis (2013).

 The brothers generally write, direct and produce their films jointly, although due to DGA regulations, Joel received sole directing credit while Ethan received sole production credit until The Ladykillers (2004), from which point on they would be credited together as directors and producers; they also shared editing credits under the alias Roderick Jaynes.
 The duo started directing separately in the 2020s, beginning with Joel's The Tragedy of Macbeth (2021) and Ethan's Jerry Lee Lewis: Trouble in Mind (2022) and Drive-Away Dolls (2024).
 They have been nominated for 13 Academy Awards together, plus one individual nomination for each, sharing wins for Best Original Screenplay for Fargo, and Best Picture, Best Director and Best Adapted Screenplay for No Country for Old Men.
 Barton Fink won the Palme d'Or at the 1991 Cannes Film Festival.

 The Coens have written films for other directors, including Sam Raimi's Crimewave (1985), Angelina Jolie's World War II biopic Unbroken (2014) and Steven Spielberg's Cold War drama Bridge of Spies (2015).
 They produced Terry Zwigoff's Bad Santa (2003) and John Turturro's Romance and Cigarettes (2005).
 Ethan is also a writer of short stories, theater and poetry.

-No Country for Old Men, A Serious Man and Inside Llewyn Davis were included on the BBC's 2016 poll of the greatest films since 2000.
+Three of their films have been inducted into the National Film Registry.
+(Note: Fargo (1996), The Big Lebowski (1998), and No Country for Old Men (2007)) No Country for Old Men, A Serious Man and Inside Llewyn Davis were included on the BBC's 2016 poll of the greatest films since 2000.
 In 1998, the American Film Institute ranked Fargo among the 100 greatest American movies.
 They are known for their distinctive stylistic trademarks including genre hybridity.
 Richard Corliss wrote of the Coens: "Dexterously flipping and reheating old movie genres like so many pancakes, they serve them up fresh, not with syrup but with a coating of comic arsenic."

-Background

 Early life

-Joel Daniel Coen (born November 29, 1954) and Ethan Jesse Coen (born September 21, 1957) were born and raised in St. Louis Park, Minnesota, a suburb of Minneapolis.
-Their mother, Rena (née Neumann; 1925–2001), was an art historian at St. Cloud State University, and their father, Edward Coen (1919–2012), was a professor of economics at the University of Minnesota.
-The brothers have an older sister, Deborah, who is a psychiatrist in Israel.

-In regards to whether our background influences our film making ... who knows?
-We don't think about it ...
-There's no doubt that our Jewish heritage affects how we see things.